cybersader/awesome-cybersader/📁 10 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 - Auto headings and bullets?
 - Plugin to automatically put bullet point when clicking directly below a bullet list
 - Plugin to use regex replacements with pasting
+- Plugin that does certain syntax to show page and heading when pasting link to page and heading

 # Ideas